alexmolas/alexmolas.github.io/_posts/2022-04-15-tensorflow-with-huge-tabular-datasets.md

 So the total number of steps per epoch is $\lceil \textrm{n_rows} / \textrm{batch size} \rceil$.
 Also, one nice thing about TensorFlow datasets is that we can use multiprocessing while training the model, and the only thing we need to enable multiprocessing is to specify the number of workers we want to use and set the multiprocessing argument to `True`.
 So finally, we can train our model like

 <script src="https://gist.github.com/AlexMolas/7330531ef1acd5bb4d69a4b0dd3d5a5f.js?file=train.py"></script>

+## Better perfomance

+One thing I haven't mentioned yet is that by using TensorFlow datasets and multiprocessing you get better speed perfomance, as it's explained [here](https://www.tensorflow.org/guide/data_performance).
+In my particular case I got a reduction of ~5 in training time.

+# Results & Conclusions

+In this post we have seen how to train models with tabular dataset that doesn't fit in memory using the tensorflow dataset API.
+Also, tensorflow datasets allowed us to use multiprocessing in a thread-safe manner, and this has accelerated the training process by ~5.